-First every cell is newly visited, so this ratio grows in each step.
-When applying preference and visitedness-based method without dynamic preference (methods of Section 5.5 and Section 5.6), the final value of the ratio is lower, than in other cases.
-These methods visit only the cells with high preference values (60-75% of the cells).
-The other methods visit nearly all of the cells (more than 80 % of the cells).
-Applying dynamic preference (method of Section 5.7) makes the visiting of the remaining unvisited cells more probable.
-When visitedness and preference-based traversal (methods of Sections 5.2-5.4) was used, the algorithm firstly visited the unvisited neighbouring cells, so there were fewer cells, which remained unvisited.
+First, every cell is visited for the first time, so this ratio grows at each step.
+When applying the preference- and visitedness-based method without dynamic preference (Sections 5.5 and 5.6), the final value of the ratio is lower than in other cases.
+These methods visit only the cells with high preference values (60 %–75 % of the cells).
+The other methods visit nearly all the cells (more than 80 % of the cells).
+Applying dynamic preference (Section 5.7) makes the visiting of the remaining unvisited cells more probable.
+When visitedness- and preference-based traversal (Sections 5.2–5.4) was used, the algorithm visited the unvisited neighbouring cells first, so there were fewer cells that remained unvisited.

-The number of visiting each cell
+The number of visits to each cell

-The following diagrams show the number of visiting each cell.
-Numbers at the horizontal axis represent the indices of the cells shown in Figure 10.
+The following diagrams show the number of visits to each cell.
+Numbers on the horizontal axis represent the indices of the cells shown in Figure 10.

-Visitedness and preference-based traversal
+Visitedness- and preference-based traversal

-The traversal of this method (see Section 5.2) visits the unvisited cells first.
-Cells with high preference values are visited more frequently (5-6 times), but there is only one cell (cell 14) which is unvisited.
-E.g. the preference value of cell 13 is 9 (see orange bar in Figure 24) and this cell was visited 6 times (see blue bar in Figure 24).
-The diagram of the number of visiting each cell can be seen in Figure 24.
+This method’s traversal (Section 5.2) visits the unvisited cells first.
+Cells with high preference values are visited more frequently (5–6 times), but there is only one cell (cell 14) that is unvisited.
+For example, the preference value of cell 13 is 9 (see orange bar in Figure 24), and this cell was visited 6 times (see blue bar in Figure 24).
+The diagram demonstrating the number of visits to each cell can be seen in Figure 24.